cdebeunne/phd_notes/paper_notes/LIODOM.md

 * Map of only edge points=> more sparse
 * Local map built with the cells up to a certain range of the current robot pose, it is thus *adaptive*

+PAPER REJECTED:
+The contribution of the paper is too small: a voxel-based map and point-line features.
+Feature robustness and characteristics should be detailed as it is part of the contribution.
+It is not proven that this new mapping gestion is more efficient than KD Trees